Qi-Z/road-of-learning/cucumber-protractor/README.md

 ## do not expose password
 use environment variables with `dotenv` for easy config in `onPrepare()` within `protractor.conf.js`

+## Don't want to write so many DOM manipulation in specs
+Use page objects

 # Tips & Quick Commands

 ## Check host file